Our featured feline, Ragamuffin - read more about him at the foot of the page

 Sign photographed Jun 2005

-The Cat Inn, West Hoathly, East Grinstead, West Sussex - click to enlarge
+The Cat Inn, West Hoathly, East Grinstead, West Sussex

 This Cat Inn is to be found in the quiet village of West Hoathly, near East Grinstead in the county of West Sussex.
-It's an attractive sign — although it might have been better if the setting sun had been placed slightly differently, so that it didn't look as though the cat was blowing bubbles!

 Picture of the pub

-The Cat and Fiddle, Clyst St Mary, Exeter, Devon - click to enlarge
+The Cat and Fiddle, Clyst St Mary, Exeter, Devon

-Cat & Fiddle: this pleasant and busy pub lies a short distance from the village of Clyst St Mary in Devon, south-west England, near the cathedral city of Exeter.
+Cat and Fiddle: this pleasant and busy pub lies a short distance from the village of Clyst St Mary in Devon, south-west England, near the cathedral city of Exeter.
 A sign outside proclaims that it dates back to the 16th century — or, at least, there has been a pub on the site since that time.
 See also old postcard photos (dates unknown).

 Older sign 1997, courtesy Inn Signs Society.